ww44ss/okcupid/okcupid_exploratory.md

 [21] "status"      "essay0"
 ```

-Evidently the dataset is very rich.
-I explore a few individual female - male behavior trends in the first section below, and then focus on the correaltion of drinking habits to some of these trends in the second section.
+The dataset is very rich with abundant oppty to explore.
+This quick tour first looks at a few individual female - male behavior trends (in the first section below), and then focuses on the correlation of drinking habits to some of these trends in the second section.

-# Behaviors and Demographics

-The first thing to look at are the base behaviors and demographics of OkCupid users.
-Since we'll be splitting everything into male and female subsets, lets first get a handle on the differences in the population based on age and sex.

-### Who is the OkCupid "Mode Profile Hybrid" (MPH)?
+# OkCupid "Modal Hybrid User" (MHU)?

-We can do an interesting thought-experiment by asking "what is the hybrid of the most frequent value (i.e. mode) of each variable?"
-For short hand call this composite the "Mode Profile Hybrid" or MPH.
+We can do an interesting thought-experiment by asking "what is the hybrid of the most frequent value (i.e. mode) of each user-variable?"
+For short hand call this composite the "Modal Hybrid User" or MHU.

 It's easily computed using a helper function which, when passed a data frame and a column names, returns the row value corresponding the most frequencly occurring (mode) of that set.